EvSecDev/SCMP/README.md

 1. Create a user that can log into SSH and use Sudo
    - `useradd --create-home --user-group deployer`
    - `passwd deployer`
-2. Add the SSH public key **from the controller installation script** to the users home directory `authorized_keys` file
+2. Add your SSH public key to the users home directory `authorized_keys` file
    - `mkdir -p /home/deployer/.ssh && echo "ssh-ed25519 AAAADEADBEEFDEABEEFDEADBEEF scmp/controller" >> /home/deployer/.ssh/authorized_keys`
 3. Modify `/etc/sudoers` with the below line to allow your new user to run Sudo commands with a password
    - `deployer ALL=(root:root) ALL`